wmjordan/Codist/README.md

   Syntax definitions under the _All languages_ section apply to all languages; those under _Comment_ section apply to comment taggers (see below), others apply to corresponding languages accordingly.

-  **TIP**: Open a document window before you change the syntax theme or tweak the syntax highlight settings, while you change theme, you can see how the styles change in the code document window simultaneously.
+  **TIP**: Open a document window before you change the syntax theme or tweak the syntax highlight settings.
+While you change theme, you can see how the styles change in the code document window simultaneously.

 ### My Symbols and External Symbols